Welcome to the Class of 2025

 The friends you’ve made for life, the classes, the memories.
 This is your time, your celebration.
 Leeds will always be part of your story, and we’re proud that you’re part of ours.

 Welcome to the Leeds alumni community.
-When you graduate, you become part of the University of Leeds community for life, and here in the Advancement team we will help you keep that Leeds feeling, forever.
+When you complete your degree, your Leeds journey is far from over.
+You're now a lifelong member of the global alumni community - and we’re here to help you keep that Leeds feeling, forever.

 Discover how Leeds will continue to support you once you graduate, and enjoy messages from alumni all over the world – giving you a glimpse of the global network you'll enter as part of the Leeds alumni community.